hackerb9/vt340test/physicalsixels.md

   vertically for each "rectangular pixel".
 It can only handle whole numbers of pixels, so aspect ratios will be rounded.

-## DECGRA and ANSI Set Size Unit (SSU)
+## Pn3, DECGRA, and SSU

-The primary way to set a physical size of an image is to send ANSI SSU to pick a real-world unit for the grid measurements and use the **DECGRA** sixel control code to set the Raster Attributes.
-(The alternative is to use the Macro parameter, discussed later.)
+The primary way to set a physical size of an image is to send ANSI SSU to pick a real-world unit for the horizontal grid measurement, given numerically in _Pn3_, and use the **DECGRA** sixel control code to set the aspect ratio.

 ### SSU - Select Size Unit